ibm-cloud-docs/cis/caching-with-page-rules.md

 **Important things to remember with page rules:**

  * Only one page rule takes effect on any given request.
  * Page rules are given priority in an order from top to bottom.
-Once a URL matches a rule, only that rule is applied; that is, if a page rule has triggered already on a request, any subsequent rules that also match the URL pattern will not take effect.
+After a URL matches a rule, only that rule is applied; that is, if a page rule has triggered already on a request, any subsequent rules that also match the URL pattern do not take effect.
- * As a general rule, we recommend ordering your rules from most specific to least specific.
+ * As a general rule, it is recommended to order from most-specific to least-specific rules.
- * Page rules can be disabled, in which case they will take no action but can still be seen in the list and edited.
-Setting the *Enabled* toggle to "Off" creates a page rule that is disabled initially.
+ * Page rules can be disabled, in which case they take no action.
+However, you can still see the rules in the list and edit them.
+Setting the **Enabled** toggle to **Off** creates a page rule that is disabled initially.

 ## Forwarding (URL redirection)
 {:#forwarding-url-redirection}

-Redirects one URL to another using an HTTP 301 or 302 redirect.
+Redirect one URL to another using an HTTP 301 or 302 redirect.
 The contents of any section of a URL that a wildcard matches can be referenced using `$X` syntax.
 The `X` indicates the index of a glob in the pattern: `$1` is replaced with the first wildcard match,  `$2` with the second wildcard match, and so on.

 For example, suppose you set the following rule:

 ![image](images/url-redirection-example.png)

-Here, a request to `www.example.com/stuff/things` will be redirected to `http://example.com/stuff/things`.
+Here, a request to `www.example.com/stuff/things` is redirected to `http://example.com/stuff/things`.

 Be careful not to create a redirect in which the domain points to itself as a destination.
-This mistake can cause an infinite redirect error, and the affected URLs will not be able to resolve.
+This mistake can cause an infinite redirect error, and the affected URLs do not resolve.
 {:note}

 ## Redirecting to HTTPS
 {:#redirecting-to-https}